 1 Note your neutrals (see swatches marked 'N' in your palette) – start to switch your basic item over to these colours

 2 Add a splash – however you do it, get into the habit of adding a splash of colour to your outfit (marked 'B' in your palette)

 3 Don’t fear lipstick!
-A pretty plummy pink will add a little brightness and polish (see Shop Online for your cosmetic shades)
+A pretty plummy pink will add a little brightness and polish (see Shop Online for appropriate cosmetic shades for your season type)

 4 Prints – experiment with prints if single blocks of colour feel too much